Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 Think of a sentence like a two-headed match.
 It should begin powerfully, like striking the head of a match causing it to burst into flame.
 Then, keep your message burning, ensuring nobody switches off.
 And finally, at the end, when a typical match or dull statement would normally sizzle out into silence, suddenly and surprisingly, it reignites in flame!

-(This analogy goes for any presentation as well, by the way.
+(This analogy also goes for _any_ presentation.
 Start strongly, and finish with a flourish.)

 **Macron could benefit from practicing conclusions.
 And any speaker can gain power and credibility by ensuring they finish each sentence – especially the final one – clearly and powerfully.
 Even when improvising.
 And if you have prepared well, you will likely have already generated several possible conclusions you can use that will ensure a big round of applause.**

-President Macron is a powerful, confident communicator.
+In conclusion, President Macron is a powerful, confident communicator.
 And even though he is already a highly skilled speaker, he is not yet the finished article, and he continues to improve.
 That in itself should be a lesson to us all: every speaker, no matter how good, has potential to further develop and stretch their skills.
 It comes through practice, a desire to improve, and through a deep respect for your audience that drives you to give them the best experience possible.

 Macron gave French Tech a great experience yesterday.
 I have no doubt he’ll be even better next time.